Conduct disorder: Diagnosis

 Conduct disorder is classified in the fourth edition of Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It is diagnosed based on a prolonged pattern of antisocial behaviour such as serious violation of laws and social norms and rules in people younger than the age of 18.
 Similar criteria are used in those over the age of 18 for the diagnosis of antisocial personality disorder.
 No proposed revisions for the main criteria of conduct disorder exist in the DSM-5; there is a recommendation by the work group to add an additional specifier for callous and unemotional traits.
 According to DSM-5 criteria for conduct disorder, there are four categories that could be present in the child's behavior: aggression to people and animals, destruction of property, deceitfulness or theft, and serious violation of rules.

 Almost all adolescents who have a substance use disorder have conduct disorder-like traits, but after successful treatment of the substance use disorder, about half of these adolescents no longer display conduct disorder-like symptoms.
 Therefore, it is important to exclude a substance-induced cause and instead address the substance use disorder prior to making a psychiatric diagnosis of conduct disorder.

 Treatment

 First-line treatment is psychotherapy based on behavior modification and problem-solving skills.
 This treatment seeks to integrate individual, school, and family settings.
 Parent-management training can also be helpful.
 No medications have been FDA approved for conduct disorder, but the atypical antipsychotic risperidone has the most evidence to support its use for aggression in children who have not responded to behavioral and psychosocial interventions.
 Selective serotonin reuptake inhibitors (SSRIs) are also sometimes used to treat irritability in these patients.

 A 2025 systematic review found that psychosocial interventions, particularly those involving both parent and child (multicomponent) or parent-only approaches, were more effective than standard care or no intervention in reducing disruptive behaviors among children with conduct problems.
 In cases where behavioral therapy was insufficient, stimulant medications or risperidone showed modest benefits; however, medication use was associated with an increased risk of adverse events.
+A 2026 meta-analysis found that younger children benefit more from these treatments than teenagers.
+Programs combining parent and child work showed larger effects in preschool children than in older kids.
+The study found limited evidence that these treatments help adolescents with conduct problems.